cyberark/conjur/tutorials/policy/applications.md

 {% include toc.md key='setup' %}

 We will model a simple application in which a `frontend` service connects to a `db` server.
-The `db` policy defines a `password`, which the `frontend` application is permitted to fetch.
+The `db` policy defines a `password`, which the `frontend` application uses to log in to the database.

 Here is a skeleton policy for this scenario, which simply defines two empty policies: `db` and `frontend`.
 Save this policy as "conjur.yml":